ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server's choice of token as this may allow an attacker to reuse a domain owner's previous challenge responses for a new validation request.
-Secondly, the entropy requirement prevents ACME clients from implementing a "naive" validation server that automatically replies to challenges without participating in the creation of the initial authorization request.
+Secondly, the entropy requirement prevents ACME clients from implementing a "naive" validation server that automatically replies to challenges by predicting the token.

 ## Malformed Certificate Chains